Feeling Pinkie Keen

 "Feeling Pinkie Keen" is the fifteenth episode of the first season of the animated television series My Little Pony: Friendship Is Magic.
 It originally aired on The Hub on February 11, 2011.
 The episode was written by Dave Polsky.
-In this episode, Twilight Sparkle learns about Pinkie Pie's alleged psychic ability called the "Pinkie Sense" and becomes determined to understand it through scientific analysis.
+In this episode, Twilight Sparkle learns about Pinkie Pie's alleged clairvoyance ability called the "Pinkie Sense" and becomes determined to understand it through scientific analysis.

 Plot

 While Twilight Sparkle practices magic spells with Spike, they notice Pinkie Pie sneaking around in an umbrella hat and looking nervously at the sky.
-Pinkie explains that her tail is twitching and claims it's a sign from her "Pinkie Sense" that stuff will start falling, which Twilight dismisses until a frog falls on her face.
+Pinkie explains that her tail is twitching and claims that it is a sign from her "Pinkie Sense" that objects will begin falling from the sky, which Twilight dismisses until a frog falls on her face.
 Fluttershy appears above them with a cart full of frogs and apologizes for the incident before continuing to move the frogs to Froggy Bottom Bogg.
 Pinkie's tail twitches again and Twilight falls into a ditch; Applejack explains that the townsfolk have learned to listen when Pinkie's body starts twitching, though Twilight remains skeptical about this supposed supernatural ability.

 Determined to disprove Pinkie Sense through scientific methods, Twilight hooks Pinkie up to various measuring devices in the library basement to gather data about her predictions.
 However, the experiments fail to produce results and Twilight becomes increasingly frustrated as each of Pinkie's predictions continues to come true.
 When Pinkie begins shivering violently and claims she doesn't know what it means but that a "doozy" will happen at Froggy Bottom Bogg, Twilight dismisses the prediction but follows along anyway to witness Pinkie's supposed failure.

 The group arrives at Froggy Bottom Bogg to find Fluttershy safe and sound.
 Twilight begins to gloat about disproving Pinkie Sense until a gigantic hydra rises up behind her and chases them across the bog.
 Twilight distracts the hydra while her friends cross on stepping-stone pillars, but the creature destroys several pillars and leaves her stranded on the wrong side.
 Pinkie tells Twilight to "take a leap of faith" while her body wiggles intensely, and when Twilight jumps short of the other side, a large bubble bounces her back up across the remaining pillars to safety.

 Just as Twilight congratulates Pinkie for predicting the hydra attack, Pinkie experiences another spell of intense shudders and insists that the hydra was not the doozy she sensed earlier.
 Frustrated by the enigmatic nature of Pinkie Sense and unable to understand it through logic or science, Twilight's anger flares before she finally gives up and admits belief in the phenomenon despite not comprehending how it works.
 Pinkie's shudders immediately stop and she reveals that Twilight's acceptance and belief was the real doozy all along.